kailash360/e-market/README.md

 - **[JSON Web Token](https://jwt.io/)** - To authenticate the client who has made any request
 - **[dotenv](https://www.npmjs.com/package/dotenv)** - For storing the environment varibles

+If you want to contribute into this project, go throught the [contributing guide](CONTRIBUTING.md)